Camp Assistant, 2023

 We have a great job open for a man or woman who enjoys serving guests with a positive attitude and dedicated attention to their needs.
-Position is for a wrangler/camp assistant combined, in a vehicle-supported tent camp, with a well-equipped kitchen and dining setup.
-We conduct week long horseback riding trips in Wyoming for small groups of about 10 adults total, mostly women.
+Position is for a camp assistant, in a vehicle-supported tent camp, with a well-equipped kitchen and dining setup.
+We conduct week long horseback riding trips in Wyoming for small groups of about 10 adults total, mostly women, and assisting with youth day-camps during the middle of the season.

 Position requires: The person to have a great attitude toward serving guests at all times, a good work ethic, to be an enthusiastic member of our team, and the ability to “go with the flow” as necessary.
 Position covers a wide variety of tasks, and time management skills are essential.
 You are there to help take care of and serve paying customers, and to help support and care for the saddle horses, and to be a team member along with the other staff members and the owner in conducting safe, friendly, and enjoyable adventures for everyone involved.
 Being well-organized, neat, and clean are imperative.
 If you play an instrument that is conducive to a campfire atmosphere, we encourage your participation.

-Your personal quarters will be a small travel trailer (will have 12v power, partially self-contained) located in a secluded part of the camp.
+Your personal quarters will be a comfortable wall tent cabin with a bed provided, and access to the shower/bathroom house on site.
 We do have a dress code, and it is important that each person maintains their own personal physical and mental condition by taking advantage of down-time to rest, relax and recharge.
 Having good endurance & living a fit and healthy lifestyle will serve the person we hire very well in this job.

-Compensation: Salary to be discussed upon interview, staff housing (as described above), all meals while on site, and one full day off between trips to go to town and do laundry, etc. Position requires person to live for the entire season on-site, and you will be required to tend camp between trips except on your day off.
-Gratuities are usually forthcoming after each trip, and they vary on average between $200-500 per week.
+Compensation: Monthly salary to be discussed upon interview, staff housing (as described above), all meals while on site, and one full day off between trips to go to town and do laundry, etc. Position requires person to live for the entire season on-site, and you will be required to tend camp between trips except on your day off.
+Gratuities are usually forthcoming after each trip, and they vary on average between $100-300 per week.
 When staff is dedicated to doing an outstanding job, the gratuities will reflect that, and can exceed the average mentioned.
-Duration of position: June 1 through September 10, 2022 +/-.
+Duration of position: June 1 through September 25, 2023 +/-.
 Preference to someone who will commit to the full season.
 Single persons only.

 Application Packet (Include the following):